 Thank you for showing an interest in the career opportunities offered at the Fort Lauderdale Police Department.

 Once you have submitted your on-line application and the required supplemental documents, the testing and hiring process can move as swiftly as 6 weeks but may take up to 6 months.
 How well an applicant performs during each phase of the process will determine how quickly he or she will progress.
+There are several police academies scheduled throughout the year, but this is not a prevailing factor in when an applicant is hired.

 THE EXAMINATION PROCESS